Big Ten has 8 teams in NCAA, 11 leagues with multiple teams

 The Big Ten Conference has doubled its presence in the NCAA Tournament a year after its fewest picks in a decade.

-Eight Big Ten teams were selected for the 68-team field on Sunday, the most for any league.
+A record eight Big Ten schools were selected for the 68-team field on Sunday, the most for any league.
 The ACC, which had three of the No. 1 seeds, and the SEC each got seven teams.
 Six Big 12 schools made the field.

-There were only four teams from the Big Ten last year, when Michigan did make it to the NCAA championship game.
-That was the fewest since only four teams in 2008, when the league had only 11 men’s basketball teams overall instead of the current 14.
+There were only four teams from the Big Ten last year, when Michigan did make it to the NCAA championship game before losing to Villanova.
+That was the fewest since only four teams in 2008, when the league had 11 men’s basketball teams overall instead of the current 14.

+Regular-season co-champions Michigan State and Purdue are in, along with Michigan, Iowa, Maryland, Minnesota, Ohio State and Wisconsin.
+The Spartans beat the Wolverines in the Big Ten Tournament final Sunday.

+Indiana, another Big Ten team, was one of the first four teams left out of the NCAA Tournament.

 There were seven teams from mid-major or smaller conferences that got at-large berths.